+Amanda Millar

-🞍 Amanda Millar
+Director/Producer: Amanda Millar

-Director/Producer: Amanda Millar New Zealand | 101 mins Executive Producer: Garry Robertson Photography: Belinda Walshe, David Paul Editor: Lala Rolls Music: Naia Alkhouri, Michel Alkhouri With: Celia Lashlie, Salvatore 'Salvi' Gardjulo, Gabe Quirke, Rebekah Henderson, Heather Main, Adele Bull
+New Zealand | 101 mins

+Executive Producer: Garry Robertson

+Photography: Belinda Walshe, David Paul Editor: Lala Rolls Music: Naia Alkhouri, Michel and the testimony of colleagues show her in peak form, compassionate, funny, combative and blunt.

+Alkhouri With: Celia Lashlie, Salvatore 'Salvi' Gargiulo, Gabe Quirke, Rebekah Henderson, Heather Main, Adele Bull transformative originality of her work.

 Two other memorial projects are woven through this one: a theme song composed and performed by 12-yearold Naia Alkhouri; and the portrait painted by her close friend Heather Main.
-Four symbols on Main's painting structure the film to describe the four cornerstones of Lashie's life, ultimately landing on the deep respect for human potential expressed through the transformative originality of her work.
+Four symbols on Main's painting structure the film to describe the four cornerstones of Lashie's life, ultimately landing on the deep respect for human potential expressed through the